LamininSolutions/mfsql-connector/source/tables/tbMFObjectChangeHistory.rst

   - Interpreting and relating to this value will depend on the type of property.
 CreatedOn datetime
   Timestamp when row was created
+Process_id  int
+  default = null
+  This column is used to process change history deletions

 Additional Info
 ===============